scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 ElyraAI
 -------

-ElyraAI started as a set of extensions for the JupyterLab ecosystem.
+ElyraAI [elyra]_ started as a set of extensions for the JupyterLab ecosystem.
 Here we concentrate on the pipeline editor of ElyraAI which allows for expression of machine learning workflows using a drag’n’drop editor and send them for execution on top of different engines like Kubeflow or